neurodata/neurodata.io/content/about/funding.md

 _We would like to acknowledge generous support from National Science Foundation (NSF) under NSF Award Number EEC-1707298._

-_This material is based upon work primarily supported by the National Science Foundation (NSF) under NSF Award Number EEC-707298.
-Any opinions, findings and conclusions, or recommendations expressed in this material are those of the author(s), and do not necessarily reflect those of the NSF.”_

 #### What Would Tukey Do?

 **FA8750-17-2-0112 (Priebe)**: 10/01/2016 - 09/30/2020